 Access to the Workshop and the Running Shed is via either:

-- In the case of the Workshop followed by a steep/high two step foot access
+- In the case of the Workshop main door, there are two steep steps.

-We occasionally hold exhibitions and events herewhich has a smooth, level concrete floor.
-Access is via a loose surfaced yard with a quite steep gradient which may not be suitable for those with mobility issues
+We occasionally hold exhibitions and events in the Chartley Building, it has a smooth, level concrete floor.
+Access is via a loose surfaced yard with a quite steep gradient which may not be suitable for those with mobility issues.